 - Receive 30 days of paid vacation time.

 - Fly standby for a fraction of the cost.

 - Stay at military facilities for lodging that’s more affordable than a hotel when traveling.

 - Take advantage of recreational facilities like bowling alleys, movie theaters and private beaches on bases around the globe.

 GET PAID TO RETIRE

 As life gets more expensive and lasts longer, more Americans find themselves unable to retire easily.
 Sailors who serve 20 years receive a guaranteed steady retirement income.
-To give you some perspective, by age 38, you could retire with a monthly paycheck for the rest of your life, freeing up time for travel, family and passions.
+In some cases, it’s possible to retire with a monthly paycheck by age 38 – freeing up time for travel, family and passions.
 With military retirement pay on top of what you will have saved through the Thrift Savings Plan, you can play the long game — and win.